Ravit Helled

-Ravit Helled Ita (born in 1980) is an Israeli planetary scientist and a professor in the department of astrophysics and cosmology at the University of Zürich.
+Ravit Helled (Hebrew: רוית הלד) is a planetary scientist and a professor in the department of astrophysics and cosmology at the University of Zürich.

 She studies gas giant planets in the Solar System and exoplanets.

 She is a member of the science team of Juno, a NASA probe to study the planet Jupiter.
 In 2015, she accurately calculated Saturn's rotational period together with Eli Galanti and Yohai Kaspi of the Weizmann Institute of Science.
 In 2015, selected among the 50 most influential women of Forbes Israel.

 Biography

 Ravit Helled completed her bachelor's degree in science at Tel Aviv University in 2004.
 She continued her doctoral studies at Tel Aviv University, where she completed her PhD work on giant planet formation in 2007.

 From 2007 to 2009 she was a postdoctoral fellow at the University of California Los Angeles in the Department of Planetary Science.
 In 2009, she was appointed a research fellow.
 During her time at the University of California, she studied the influence of planetesimals on the formation of gas giants, and modelled the outer planets in the Solar System.

-In 2011 she was appointed Senior Lecturer in the Department of Earth Sciences of Tel Aviv University.
-In 2015, she was appointed Associate Professor in the Department of Earth Sciences.
+In 2011 she was appointed senior lecturer in the Department of Earth Sciences of Tel Aviv University.
+In 2015, she was appointed associate professor in the Department of Earth Sciences.